The complete kit for budgeting projects like a pro!

 - Teamleader is an all-in-one solution ideal for VSEs and SMEs specializing in digital businesses.
 Organized around the 3 fundamental aspects of a business - sales, invoicing and organization - the software helps you manage a variety of in-house and customer projects.
 You can set deadlines and track tasks in real time to keep within your budget.

-- A comprehensive and intuitive project portfolio management (PPM) tool, z0 Gravity is easy to use for managing several large-scale projects simultaneously, and suitable for organizations with more than 100 employees.
+- A comprehensive and intuitive project portfolio management (PPM) tool, z0 Gravity is easy to use for the simultaneous management of several large-scale projects, and suitable for organizations with more than 100 employees.

-- Asana, simple and intuitive, is a work management software that helps small and medium-sized teams coordinate and manage their tasks and projects.
+- Asana is a simple, intuitive work management software that helps small and medium-sized teams coordinate and manage their tasks and projects.

-- Both a collaborative platform and a project management tool, Gladys presents itself as a complete digital work environment for managing your projects from A to Z, while optimizing productivity and boosting innovation.
+- Both a collaborative platform and a project management tool, Gladys is a complete digital work environment that lets you manage your projects from A to Z, while optimizing productivity and boosting innovation.

 As you can see, it's very important to devote the necessary time and attention to developing your project strategy, taking into account a number of factors, including time, financial resources, objectives and people.
 What are your best practices?